nileshparmar0/Dialogue-hub-using-React.js/README.md

-# Dialogue-hub-using-React.js
+# Welcome!

-TeamsClone is a powerful, real-time chat application inspired by Microsoft Teams.
-Built with React and powered by Chat Engine, this project demonstrates how to create a production-ready collaborative platform with modern web technologies.
+## Introduction

+This is a Microsoft Teams clone built with React JS and [Chat Engine](https://chatengine.io)!

+React JS is the programming language of choice, and Chat Engine is a set of APIs and UI Kit specific to chat.

+Its a good example of learning react and creating something production ready!